redhat-openstack/infrared/docs/source/controller_replacement.rst

                           --controller-to-add=controller-3 \

-This will repalce controller-0 with the newly added controller-3 node.
+This will replace controller-0 with the newly added controller-3 node.
 Nodes index start from 0.

 Currently controller replacement is supported only for OSP13 and above.